officelifehq/docs/docs/documentation/grow/e-coffee.md

 ## Viewing past e-coffee sessions

-Employees can see the list of e-coffee sessions they were matched with on their Employee profile page.
+Employees can see the list of e-coffee sessions along with the people they were matched with on their Employee profile page.

 ![](./img/e-coffee-employee-profile.png)